GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/aggregation-keys/index.md

 them in order to minimize noise.

-You have two goals to spend your contribution budget against, so you might decide to split the contribution budget by two.
+You have two goals to spend your contribution budget against, so you might decide to split the contribution budget in two.

-With this, each goal is allocated a maximum of` CONTRIBUTION_BUDGET`/2 (=65,536/2=32,768).
+In this case, each goal is allocated a maximum of `CONTRIBUTION_BUDGET/2` (=65,536/2=32,768).

 Let's assume the maximum purchase value for a single user, based on purchase history across all users of the site, is $1,500.
-There may be outliers, for example very few users who spent over that sum, but you may decide to ignore these outliers).
+There may be outliers, for example very few users who spent over that sum, but you may decide to ignore these outliers.

 Your scaling factor for the purchase value should be: